 Attractions and Events: Winter and Summer fun at Whistler Blackcomb

-For six straight years, world-renowned Whistler Blackcomb Ski Resort has been the top-rated ski resort destination in North America.
+For many years, world-renowned Whistler Blackcomb Ski Resort has been the top-rated ski resort destination in North America.

 But while most are aware of the brilliant ski and snowboarding, not all know that Whistler Blackcomb is a four-season playground, with many cultural and athletic attractions and events.